 If you’re feeling stressed or overwhelmed, you’re certainly not alone.
 Data from the 2023 Kalmfulness Index revealed that nearly half of UK adults (46%) feel stressed and unable to cope, with 52% feeling close to burning out.

-While it can sometimes feel difficult to prioritise our health and wellbeing, doing so is an important first step in alleviating stress, becoming happier, and taking back control of our lives.
-For many, it can be natural to prioritise others, and you may even feel selfish putting your own needs first, leaving you little time and energy for yourself.
+While it can sometimes feel difficult to prioritise our health and well-being, doing so is an important first step in alleviating stress, becoming happier, and taking back control of our lives.

-If this sounds familiar, the good news is that, while shifting the focus onto ourselves may take some boundary setting and inner reprogramming, it’s a journey that can be profoundly fulfilling.
-The improved wellbeing that can come from prioritising self-care may lead to better relationships, increased self-esteem, and boosted productivity.
+For many, it can be natural to prioritise others, and you may even feel selfish putting your own needs first.
+If this sounds familiar, the good news is that, while shifting the focus onto yourself may take some boundary setting and inner reprogramming, it’s a journey that can be profoundly fulfilling.
+The improved well-being that can come from prioritising self-care may lead to better relationships, increased self-esteem, and boosted productivity.

 With that said, we’ve pulled together a list of six key things you can start doing today to look after your health and happiness.